23 May , 2025

 Artur Hazelius

-HomeNeighborhoods & AreasCity & NorrmalmArtur Hazelius: The man behind Skansen & the Nordic Museum
+HomeNeighborhoods & AreasCity & NorrmalmArtur Hazelius: founder of Skansen & Nordic Museum

 Stockholm, Sweden’s capital, is well-known for its diverse cultural heritage and captivating museums.
 Among its many attractions, Skansen and the Nordic Museum stand out as unique institutions that offer insights into Swedish history and culture.